The Guard House Museum welcomes visitors from all over to the historic Augusta University Summerville Campus.

 The United States Army Arsenal Guard House was built in 1866 at the entrance to the U.S. Arsenal grounds, located at the corner of Walton Way and Katherine Street.
 The building served U.S. troops and functioned as security headquarters during the Reconstruction era (1866-1877).
 The building eventually fell into disuse and disrepair after becoming part of the university's grounds.
 In 2003, the Guard House was restored thanks to a campaign by Summerville residents and university faculty and staff who wanted to restore the building and establish a History Walk.
 This was made possible through a generous gift from Ann Boardman in honor of her son-in-law Maxcy Paul Brown, as well as a grant from the state of Georgia.
 The restoration effort won a preservation award from Historic Augusta.

-Please park in the visitor parking area behind Washington Hall.
+Please park in the visitor parking area beside Washington Hall.
 Additionally, there is often parking on Katherine Street available.
 The Museum is located behind Galloway Hall on the History Walk.

 The Augusta University Guard House Museum is located in one of the oldest buildings on the Summerville campus, the U.S. Arsenal Guard House.
 The Guard House, built in 1866 during post-civil war reconstruction, was used by security guards working at the arsenal, guarding the entrance to the facility.
-The U.S. Arsenal was built in Augusta in 1819, and moved to the Summerville area in 1826, after a terrible yellow fever epidemic.
+The U.S. Arsenal was built in Augusta in 1819, and moved to the Summerville area in 1826.
+It remained open and operational until 1955.

 The Main Gallery Exhibition highlights archeological finds from past excavations on the Summerville campus.
-These artifacts are complimented by historic collections integral to the story of the Arsenal and the establishment of Augusta University’s legacy institutions, Richmond Academy and the Medical College of Georgia.
-The Re-opening of the Guard House Museum in 2022 launches a new exhibition made possible through the hard work and dedication of committee members, Dr. Lee Ann Caldwell, Dr. Karla Leeper and Dean Kim Davies, in addition to Nancy Glaser, Director of the Augusta History Museum.
-A new timeline exhibition focuses upon the birth of the United States of America followed by a pivotal visit from George Washington himself.
-The forefather and first president of our nation observed examinations at Richmond Academy and decided upon Augusta as the locale for the U.S. Arsenal during his visit.
-What follows is the story of how Augusta grew and developed into a military and educational powerhouse, home to Augusta University.
+These artifacts are complimented by historic collections integral to the story of the Arsenal and the establishment of Augusta University’s legacy institutions, The Academy of Richmond County and the Medical College of Georgia.
+The re-opening of the Guard House Museum in 2022 launched a new exhibition made possible through the hard work and dedication of committee members, Dr. Lee Ann Caldwell, Dr. Karla Leeper and Dean Kim Davies, in addition to Nancy Glaser, Director of the Augusta History Museum.
+A new timeline exhibition focuses upon the birth of the United States of America followed by a pivotal visit from George Washington himself in 1791.
+The forefather and first president of our nation observed examinations at The Academy of Richmond County and decided upon Augusta as the locale for the U.S. Arsenal during his visit.
+What follows is the story of how Augusta grew and developed into a military and educational powerhouse, home to Augusta University, Fort Eisenhower and Army Cyber Command Headquarters.

 Kim Davies, PhD